Ximi1970/systray-x/README.preferences.md

 Use a number to indicate the number of new/unread mails.

 - Display unread message count:   Display a number
 - Number color:       Change the color of the number.
 - Number size:        Change the size of the number.
 - Number alignment:   Set the number alignment within the icon.
 - Number margins:     Set the number margins from the icon border.
+- Number count type:  Display the unread or new messages.

 ### Theme